Day 1: Tokyo Airport Pick-up

 |

-Day 8: Train to Kanazawa: Visit Kenroku-en Garden, Higashi Chaya District & Nagamachi Samurai District
+Scheduled Attractions: Kenroku-en Garden, Higashi Chaya District, Nagamachi Samurai District

-Today, you’ll need to travel 2 hours by train on your own from Osaka to Kanazawa, with a transfer at Tsuruga Station.
-All tickets are included and will be reserved for you in advance.
-Upon arrival, the Kanazawa guide will meet you and take you to the hotel for check-in.
-Far from wars, Kanazawa has been a prosperous city for over 400 years, preserving many buildings and traditions from the 15th to the 17th century, along with a unique food culture based on its rich seafood, earning it the nickname “Little Kyoto.”
-After a short break, join your guide to explore the Kenroku-en Garden, known as the first of Japan’s three most famous gardens.
-A vast pond runs through its center, dotted with Japanese-style rockeries and pavilions, offering expansive views from all sides.
-Each season unveils a different natural scene: cherry blossoms bloom from mid to early April; 40,000 azaleas burst into full bloom from mid-May to early June; autumn leaves display ochre hues from early November to early December; and from November through March, you can enjoy the traditional Kanazawa scenery of yukitsuri, a Japanese technique using ropes to prevent trees from collapsing under heavy snow.
+Today, you’ll travel independently by train for two hours from Osaka to Kanazawa, with a transfer at Tsuruga Station.
+All tickets are included and reserved in advance.
+Upon arrival, the Kanazawa guide will meet you and accompany you to the hotel for check-in.
+Kanazawa has been a prosperous city for over 400 years, preserving many historical buildings and traditions from the 15th to 17th centuries, earning it the nickname “Little Kyoto.”
+After a brief pause, join your guide for a tour of Kenroku-en Garden, celebrated as Japan’s premier trio of gardens.
+A large pond cuts through its center, adorned with Japanese rockeries and pavilions, providing wide views from every angle.
+Each season brings a unique landscape: cherry blossoms bloom from mid to early April; 40,000 azaleas flourish from mid-May to early June; autumn leaves turn vibrant ochre from early November to early December; and from November to March, enjoy the traditional Kanazawa scene of yukitsuri, where ropes help trees withstand heavy snow.
 Next, continue our visit to the Higashi Chaya District (Eastern Teahouse District).
-As a major preserve of traditional Japanese architecture, it is equal in fame to Kyoto’s Gion area.
-In ancient times, residents enjoyed tea, relaxed, and watched geisha performances here; today, the cobblestone streets are lined with historic wooden teahouses, maintaining the nostalgic atmosphere.
-Additionally, in this major gold leaf production area, Kanazawa’s famous gold leaf ice cream is not to be missed.
-It is reported that 90% of Japan’s gold leaf is produced in Kanazawa, particularly edible gold leaf, which takes 10 days to craft, making it a luxurious ingredient.
-We will then walk to the nearby Nagamachi Samurai District, a neighborhood that was once home to the samurai in the 17th century, where its appearance has been nearly completely preserved.
-To slow enemy invasions during wartime, the narrow, cobblestone streets winding like a maze featured many T-junctions and dead ends.
-Today, walking along these charming alleys flanked by tall earthen walls and exquisite wooden townhouses, every step reminds us of how the samurai lived centuries ago.
-Ultimately, the guide will accompany you back to the hotel for the night.
-Meals: Breakfast
+As a key site of traditional Japanese architecture, it rivals Kyoto’s Gion district in fame.
+Historically, residents enjoyed tea, leisure, and geisha performances here; today, its cobblestone streets are filled with historic wooden teahouses, preserving a nostalgic ambiance.
+Additionally, Kanazawa is a leading producer of gold leaf, accounting for about 90% of Japan’s supply, particularly edible gold leaf, which takes 10 days to produce, underscoring its luxury.
+Treat yourself to gold leaf ice cream!
+Nearby is the Nagamachi Samurai District, a neighborhood dating to the 17th century and largely unchanged.
+During wartime, narrow, winding cobblestone streets with T-junctions and dead ends were designed to slow enemy invasions.
+Now, walking through these picturesque alleys lined with tall earthen walls and beautiful wooden townhouses, we feel connected to the samurai’s way of life from centuries past.
+Ultimately, your guide will accompany you back to your hotel for the night.

 |

-Day 9: Kanazawa - Shirakawa-go Village - Takayama
+Day 9: Kanazawa - Shirakawa-go Village - Kanazawa - Tokyo

 |